 Authors MAY define that an assertion contains a policy expression [p.11] (as defined in 4.
 Policy Expression [p.11]) as one of its [children].
-Nested policy expression(s) [p.15] are used by authors to further qualify one or more specific aspects of the original assertion.
-For example, security policy authors may define an assertion describing a set of security algorithms to qualify the specific behavior of a security binding assertion.
+Nested policy expression(s) [p.15] are used by authors to further qualify one or more specific aspects of the parent policy assertion.
+The qualification may indicate a relationship or context between the parent policy assertion and a nested policy expression.
+For example within a security domain, security policy authors may define an assertion describing a set of security algorithms to qualify the specific behavior of a security binding assertion.
+A parent policy assertion of one domain may also serve as a container for the nested policy expression from another domain.